GCPins/cscope/README.md

 # cscope
-Hello World project to manage Gradescope submissions from the command line.
+Clemson Hello World 2023 project to manage Gradescope submissions from the command line.